joolstorrentecalo/gitlab-foss/doc/user/packages/container_registry/reduce_container_registry_storage.md

    | **Remove tags older than** | Remove only tags older than X days. |
    | **Remove tags matching**   | A regex pattern that determines which tags to remove.
 This value cannot be blank.
 For all tags, use `.*`.
 See other [regex pattern examples](#regex-pattern-examples). |

-   NOTE:
-   Both keep and remove regex patterns are automatically surrounded with `\A` and `\Z` anchors, so you do not need to include them.
-However, make sure to take this into account when choosing and testing your regex patterns.

 1. Select **Save**.

 The policy runs on the scheduled interval you selected.